AdobeDocs/experience-manager-65.en/help/assets/imaging-faq.md

 Smart Imaging also benefits from the added performance boost of being fully integrated with Adobe’s best-in-class premium CDN service.
 This service finds the optimal internet route between servers, networks, and peering points that has lowest latency, and/or packet loss rate than the default route on the Internet.

-The following image asset examples depict the added Smart Imaging optimisation:
+The following image asset examples depict the added Smart Imaging optimization:

 | Image<br>(URL) | Thumbnail | Size<br> (JPEG) | Size (WebP)<br> (with ***Smart Imaging***) | % reduction |
 |---|:---:|:---:|:---:|:---:|:---:|